 Bioflavonoids are a type of plant compound found naturally in citrus fruits such as oranges and lemons.
 Diosmin, hesperidin, and oxerutins are they major citrus bioflavonoids.
 Thought to stabilize and strengthen veins and capillaries and reduce inflammation, clinical trials have shown that bioflavonoids can reduce bleeding, discomfort and pain during acute hemorrhoid flare-ups and also help symptoms in between flare-ups.

 Human studies on oral bioflavonoid supplements have often used a supplement containing 450mg diosmin and 50mg hesperidin.
 For acute hemorrhoids, the amount has generally been four to six tablets daily for four days followed by a lower dose for three days.
-To prevent bleeding from recurring, two tablets daily has typically been taken for 2-3 months.
+To prevent bleeding from recurring, two tablets daily have typically been taken for 2-3 months.

 Hesperidin (and possibly the other citrus bioflavonoids) have the potential to interact with many medications such as anticoagulants, antiplatelets, blood pressure medication, and CNS depressants, so it should be used with caution.